Raunak22-Dev/NEWSAPP/README.md

 # Newapp

-**Newapp** is a dynamic web application built using React class-based components, designed to provide users with an intuitive and engaging experience.
-The app showcases how to effectively leverage React's class components to manage state, handle lifecycle methods, and create reusable UI components.
+**Newapp** is a dynamic web application built using React function-based components, designed to provide users with an intuitive and engaging experience.
+The app showcases how to effectively leverage React's function components to manage state, handle lifecycle methods, and create reusable UI components.

 ## Features

-- **Class-Based Components**: Utilizes React's class components for state management and lifecycle methods.
+- **Function-Based Components: Utilizes React's function components with useState and useEffect hooks for efficient state management and lifecycle behaviors.
-- **User-Friendly Interface**: A clean and responsive design that enhances user interaction.
+- **User-Friendly Interface: A clean and responsive design that enhances user interaction.
-- **State Management**: Implements local state management within components to maintain data flow.
+- **State Management: Implements local state management using hooks to maintain data flow within components.
-- **Event Handling**: Demonstrates effective event handling using class methods.
+- **Event Handling: Demonstrates effective event handling through inline functions and custom hook functions.
-- **Reusable Components**: Modular architecture allows for easy reusability of components throughout the app.
+- **Reusable Components: Modular architecture that allows for easy reusability of components throughout the app.

 ## ScreenShort
    ![HOME Page](<images/Screenshot 2024-10-26 162446.png>)